drkibitz/qi-nodes/README.md

 // Automatically append a newly created node by passing the parent to the create method. n5 = nodes.create(root);
-// Or to the NodeObject constructor n6 = new nodes.NodeObject(root);

 // > root -> n1, n2, n3, n4, n5, n6
 ```